+- Duration from IA to COD

+- By region and generator type

-- Duration from IA to COD - Duration from IR to Commercial Operations Date (COD)
+- Duration from IR to Commercial Operations Date (COD)

+- By region, generator type, and size

 Note: The interconnection process diagram (right) reflects the pro-forma process under FERC Order No. 2023.
 While some ISOs already follow this cluster-study approach, the data presented in this report pre-date Order No. 2023 implementation.